 Bashkir folk art: Proverbs, sayings, signs, riddles. – Ufa 2006.

-Bashkir folk art: baits, songs, takmaks. – Ufa 1984.
+Bashkir folk art: Baits, songs, takmaks. –Ufa 1984.

-Bashkir folk art: songs-traditions. –Ufa 1997.
+Bashkir folk art: songs and legends. – Ufa 1997.

 Lisitskaya T.S.
 Choreography and dance.
 T.S.
 Lisitskaya. - M, 1998.-p.18-42.

 Nagaeva L.I.
 Bashkir folk choreography.
-Ufa: Kitap, 1995.
+Ufa: “Kitap”, 1995.

 Nagaeva L.I.
 Three Bashkir dances.
 Ufa, 1992.